-Lightnings in the sky are suggesting us a name for this very axiom, real key and most wanted secret in Alchemy of all times: the painting itself is appropriately named after this real “ verbum dismissum”.
-Mercure of Sages falling from the Sun and the Moon has a lot to do with clouds, tempests, lightnings, thunders.
+Lightning in the sky is suggesting us a name for this very axiom, real key and most wanted secret in Alchemy of all times: the painting itself is appropriately named after this real “ verbum dismissum”.
+Mercure of Sages falling from the Sun and the Moon has a lot to do with clouds, tempests, flashes of lightning, thunders.
 Because of the rule of three, sun and moon can signify a lot of different meanings.
-When speaking of Secret Fire, Sun and Moon are likely, and literally, to be intended as common sun and common moon.
+When speaking of Secret Fire, Sun and Moon are likely, and literally, to be intended as the common sun and common moon.
 As far as clouds are concerned, aren’t they attending every sublimation inside a closed unit?
-And isn’t Secret Fire introducing itself among clouds during these operation?
-Just like lightnings appearing among watery clouds in the sky in a dark stormy weather.
-A well known quote from Die Sonne von Osten 1783 states: “ That is why the Hermetic Philosophers say that their Materia is being born like the thunder and leaves behind similar signs”.
+And isn’t Secret Fire introducing itself among clouds during these operations?
+Just like lightning appearing among watery clouds in the sky in dark stormy weather.
+A well-known quote from Die Sonne von Osten 1783 states: “ That is why the Hermetic Philosophers say that their Materia is being born like the thunder and leaves behind similar signs”.

 In Alchemy, according to the aforementioned rule of three, a man and a woman can actually stand either for different colors, or phases, or operations.
-Allow me an off topic which is not an off topic at all: at first Giorgione painted a second woman in the place of the man.
+Allow me an off-topic which is not an off-topic at all: at first, Giorgione painted the second woman in the place of the man.
 Not surprisingly, hermetic symbolism sometimes introduces women turning into men.

-The man in the scene is holding a wooden shaft, which can be either a piercing or a a thrashing weapon ( do you remember Fulcanelli’s latin quote “ si non percussero terrebo”?
-If I am not to beat at least I am to frighten you?
-In hermetic symbolism there’s quite a difference between the two terms.
+The man in the scene is holding a wooden shaft, which can be either a piercing or a thrashing weapon ( do you remember Fulcanelli’s Latin quote “ si non percussero terrebo”?
+If I am not to beat at least I am to frighten you?)
+In hermetic symbolism, there’s quite a difference between the two terms.
 The thrashing action is an allegory representing at some extent what is going to happen when chemistry ends and Alchemy starts.
 Piercing has something to do with Cadmus and the dry way wooden spear.

-According to the woman white nakedness, we have already successfully achieved Mercurius and now can afford the second cooking or Main Work. ( see an Opus Magnum scheme) Once again the dark puddle, the putrefaction, has born the white naked woman, who stands for Mercurius ( this time not extracted from Materia Tertia, rough matter) The woman represents the light coming out of dark.
-Indeed all light currently enlightening the scene is stemming from the white naked woman, who bears…….. surprisingly not the child but the grown up man in red.
+According to the woman’s white nakedness, we have already successfully achieved Mercurius and now can afford the second cooking or Main Work. ( see an Opus Magnum scheme) Once again the dark puddle, the putrefaction, has born the white naked woman, who stands for Mercurius ( this time not extracted from Materia Tertia, rough matter) The woman represents the light coming out of the dark.
+Indeed all light currently enlightening the scene is stemming from the white naked woman, who bears…….. surprisingly not the child but the grown-up man in red.
 Stop for a while, here.
 You should have already heard about four or five Sulphuri and Mercurii.
-That does not mean we are before different substances coming out of different operations, but that, in order to mix things up, a single name has been applied where different names had been more suitable.
-So, back to the man in red, he can stand for coagula phase as well as for redness, gold, rubedo, earth and Sulphur of course, the sky is the limit.
+That does not mean we are before different substances coming out of different operations, but that, to mix things up, a single name has been applied where different names had been more suitable.
+So, back to the man in red, he can stand for coagula phase as well as for redness, gold, rubedo, earth, and Sulphur, of course, the sky is the limit.

 Look at man’s clothes now: they are not totally red, they are white and red.
 Now he is male, but with some records of his previous feminine existence.
 A real metamorphosis now does from white to red.
-Let’s then focus on breastfeeding scene: in Alchemy the same agent who causes a solution is able to feed too.
-For our Sulphur need to take food to grow up, just like a child.
+Let’s then focus on the breastfeeding scene: in Alchemy the same agent who causes a solution can feed too.
+For our Sulphur needs to take food to grow up, just like a child.
 The baby’s nourishment is made out of a white matter not dissimilar from the thunder.
-But we all know that, in nature purple, is the real color for lightnings.
+But we all know that, in nature purple, is the real color for lightning.

-The new born baby cannot be here taken as an allegory for our Sun Stone.
-In this scene we lack other allegories standing for the last cooking, while lightnings presence will give a Mercurial relevance to the scene.
+The newborn baby cannot be here taken as an allegory for our Sun Stone.
+In this scene, we lack other allegories standing for the last cooking, while lightning’s presence will give a Mercurial relevance to the scene.
 The first Sulphur after the first Mercure can provide the basic earth-sky connection and this is the child, the living rock.
-Indeed they causes the river to find its uninterrupted way.
-The plant growing on a rock is just another allegory for the new born baby and the living rock.
+Indeed they cause the river to find its uninterrupted way.
+The plant growing on a rock is just another allegory for the newborn baby and the living rock.
 A deep well and high towers are also existing in the scene.
 The tower well allegory is a very ancient standing for our Sun Stone, but here the well is filled up with dark water and towers are so far and unconnected to the well yet.
 So the long journey to Mercurius Philosophorum is not attained until the present.